rpm-software-management/ci-dnf-stack/README.md

-# richdeps-docker
+# dnf_docker_test
-Docker image for testing rich dependencies in DNF/RPM using the Behave framework
+The project originated from richdeps-docker (https://github.com/shaded-enmity /richdeps-docker).
+Docker image for testing rich dependencies and CLI in DNF/RPM using the Behave framework.
+The project was optimized for incorporation to ci-dnf-stack.

 ## Overview
 Each test runs in it's own container making it possible to run multiple tests